lad/giddy/README.md

     :let GiddyTrackingBranch="origin/master"

 `GiddyScaleWindow` If set this value will be multiplied by the number of lines in the current window to calculate the size of the git split window.
-The maximum value is 1 which cause Giddy now to split the window but use the entire current window.
-By default the value is 0.5.
+The default value is 0.5 (max: 1).